 One benefit of this paper bond purchase is the ability to buy bonds beyond the $10,000 limit per year that applies to electronic bond sales.
 If you have a large enough refund and other available funds, you could purchase up to $15,000 in bonds by this route – $10,000 electronically and $5,000 in paper bonds.

 Bonds can be registered as single owner, co-owner, or beneficiary bonds.
 Beneficiary bonds are popular purchases by parents for their children (or grandparents for grandchildren).

 There are a few limitations and concerns with Form 8888.
 You cannot have your refund deposited into more than one account or buy paper savings bonds if there is also a Form 8379 (Injured Spouse Allocation) involved, or if you are filing an amended return.
 You can make several IRA deposits or buy savings bonds, but you cannot use direct deposit to do so.

-Generally, a joint refund cannot be direct-deposited to an individual account.
+Generally, a joint refund cannot be directly deposited into an individual account.
 Be sure to check the account status before setting up the direct deposit.

 Consider these sensible and responsible options for your tax refund.
-You really did not need a new TV, anyway.
+You really did not need a new big-screen TV, anyway.